Lemonade Stand Entrepreneur

 Her response was this “Oh, I don’t know.
 My husband handles all of the business side.”

-This photographer is exceptionally gifted, and her work was artistry.
+This photographer is very talented, and her work was artistry.
 It would be easy to think she was a successful businesswoman; based on how many sessions she was doing and her portfolio- but in truth; she may not have even been making profits.

 Knowing your overhead is crucial to knowing how to set your prices and how to hustle and market.